Hierarchy

 Nine squares, organized into a 3x3 grid.

 Where do you start?
 Top left (a bias summarized by the Gutenberg Diagram).
 Where do you go next?
 By row or by column?
-The design doesn’t tell you.
+The design does not tell you.
 This ambiguity creates cognitive friction.

 Hierarchy in Data Visualizations #